 Know that You Cannot Control Everything

-When you evaluate failure, look at what happened and determine what happened that was out of your control.
+When you evaluate failure, look at what happened and determine what things were out of your control.
 This will improve your planning and preparation for future projects and tasks, reducing the risk of future failure.

 After experiencing a failure, give yourself a little time to recover from it before pushing forward.
 This is important because if you do not take the time to deal with the associated feelings, this can actually lead to self-sabotage.

 Give yourself a few days to recover from your bruised ego and frustration and then use these emotions to motivate yourself to do something greater.